 - Pour the kalamansi juice into the pan, scraping whatever bits and remaining juices there there.

 - Pour the contents of the pan over the meat and onions.
-Sprinkle with snipped scallions and serve hot with rice.
+Sprinkle the bistek with sliced scallions and serve hot with rice.